rchain/rvote/readme.md

-# rv2020 - RChain Voting
+# rvote - RChain Voting

 Exploration into an on-chain record of RChain Cooperative business.